Ketanji Brown Jackson

 She defended Guantanamo detainees

 After her own law studies at Harvard, Jackson worked as an assistant to the newly retired Stephen Breyers – the very judge she will now succeed on the Supreme Court.
-She later worked for a while as a public defender, representing clients who could not afford a lawyer.
+She later worked for a while as a public defender, representing clients who might not afford a lawyer.
 Among them were inmates of the notorious Guantanamo prison camp.

 Jackson became a federal judge in 2013.
 She probably made her best-known judgment in 2019, when she inflicted a legal defeat on then-President Donald Trump: she ruled that high-ranking government employees had to comply with parliamentary subpoenas, which Trump wanted to prevent.
 “Presidents are not kings,” Jackson wrote in her verdict.
 In 2021, the judge was then appointed to the Federal Court of Appeals in Washington.

 Her rise to the Supreme Court is a historic moment.
-However, this will not change anything about the majority situation at the court.
+However, this will not change anything regarding the majority situation at the court.
 The six conservative judges – three of whom were appointed by Biden’s predecessor Donald Trump – face only three liberal ones.
 With the reversal of the Roe v.
 Wade abortion landmark ruling, the “Republican camp” has demonstrated that they are willing to make harsh judgments.
 The search for balance and compromises clearly has no priority.

 nik